modern-sapien/project-prometheus/NOTE.md

     Components and Props
     *   Your components are nested functions inside of your main function (app.js).
         * Inside of components, you have props.
-Props are empty objects you can any property you would like.
+Props are empty objects you can give any property you would like.

-        The way you give object proprties
+    *   Component level state means that states are contained within a single component.

-    *   "Root" everything is embedded in the main root component in HTML
+    *   "Root" everything is embedded in the main root component in HTML Whatever it is you decide that to be, using a default build that will be "root"

     *   Components can be functions or classes
-    *   Each React element is a Javascript object that you can store in a viarable or pass around in your program.
+    *   Each React element is a Javascript object that you can store in a variable or pass around in your program.

     *   Can repeat components as many times as you like with different information.

     *   Props are properties you can pass into components from outside.

     *   PropTypes